jacopok/mlgw_bns/README.md

 Currently, the only model used for training is [`TEOBResumS`](http://arxiv.org/abs/1806.01772), but it is planned to introduce the possibility to use others.

-The documentation is currently hosted [here](https://jacopok.github.io/index.html); in the future it will be moved to a better place and inserted into the CI pipeline.
+The documentation can be found [here](https://mlgw-bns.readthedocs.io/en/latest).

 ![dependencygraph](mlgw_bns.svg)